gmikeska/supports_pointer/README.md

 Pointers are inherited like any other method.
 For instance, model & model instance can be declared on ApplicationRecord to allow parsing from any model in the project.
-However, pointers can also be parsed by other classes where the declaration is outside the class hierarchy.
+However, pointers can also be parsed/resolved by other classes where the declaration is outside the class hierarchy.
 Lets say you have a "handle" pointer defined directly on class User, of the format "@username"